yakanho/training/labs/DNSSEC/Lab 4 - ZSK rollover.md

    > [!CAUTION]
    >
    > Remember that your filename will be different!
-Do not simply cut and paste Kmytld.+008+26734 later in the lab!
+Do not simply copy and paste Kmytld.+008+26734 later in the lab!

    ```
    root@soa:/etc/bind/keys# cat KgrpX.<lab_domain>.te-labs.training.+008+26734.key